Idea

 You can’t!

-But, you can’t let an employee choose what parts of a class are relevant to them and skip the rest.
+But you can’t let an employee choose what parts of a class are relevant to them and skip the rest.

 Think about how much time you can save employees by customizing their experience so it’s relevant to them.
 It’s even possible to allow skilled employees to test out entirely if they know the content.

-You know what they say, time is money, and you save tons of time with less time wasted on irrelevant content.
-Not only that but relevance is the key to engaging training content.
+You know what they say: time is money.
+And you save tons of time with less time wasted on irrelevant content.
+Not only that, but relevance is the key to engaging training content.

 Training in a digital environment can be unique for each employee.